History

 IMG_0878.jpg

 Of the original thirty-two schools, three have fallen by the wayside - Old Blundellians, Old Westminsters and Old Whitgiftians.
 Lancing Rovers did drop out for a time but returned in 2020.
-New schools to have joined are Old Bedfordians, Old Cranleighans, Old Eastbournians, Old Hurst Johnians and Old Millfieldians.
+New schools to have joined are Old Bedfordians, Old Cranleighans, Old Eastbournians, Old Hurst Johnians, Old Millfieldians, Old Hamptonians and Old Monmothians, so the current numbers in the competition are 36, necessitating a bye round in the last few years.
 The success of the Cricketer Trophy ensures that other schools are pushing for a place and underpins the health of alumni cricket clubs.

 From 1967 to 1983 the Final was played on The Household Brigade’s ground at Burton Court in Chelsea.
 It has subsequently become peripatetic, moving first to the Westminster School ground in Vincent Square, then to the Bank of England’s ground at Roehampton.
-The 2003 Final was contested at the late Sir Paul Getty’s idyllic private ground at Wormsley, followed by six years at Richmond CC, brief stops at Shenley and Wimbledon CC, and now for the last three years in the beautiful setting of Arundel Castle.
+The 2003 Final was contested at the late Sir Paul Getty’s idyllic private ground at Wormsley, followed by six years at Richmond CC, brief stops at Shenley and Wimbledon CC, and now for the last nine years in the beautiful setting of Arundel Castle.
 We have had a variety of sponsors, the champagne firms Pol Roger and Moet et Chandon supporting the first sixteen years at Burton Court.
 Patrick Forbes, managing director of Moet, was a true friend of the competition, creating the very special ambience at Burton Court and, for the winners, the trips to Epernay.
 Later we benefited from the generosity of Herbalife and Alan Lorenz, an Old Carthusian who supported us from 2005-2020.
-Now we have a new main sponsor in Nicholson Gin which has already made its mark with close involvement in the competition and the new Man of the Match Awards at each game of a bottle of gin.
-Manyatta Belts have also sponsored the competition over the past two years.
+Herbalife was followed by a new main sponsor in Nicholson Gin from 2021-24, and now the main sponsor is Beechbrook Capital.

 leafsmall.png